verafes/jottify-node-express-app/README.md

 ```
     npm start or node app.js
 ```
 4. Open the app in browser.
+Sign Up and Write!
+Dream!
+Joy!

 ## License